M. R. Seetharam: Early life and family

 M. R. Seetharam was born on 4 April 1956, Bengaluru, Karnataka.
 He is the son of late Dr. M. S. Ramaiah, one of the pioneers in Education and Healthcare in Karnataka who founded the Gokula Education Foundation (GEF).
 He received his primary education from St. Joseph's School.
 He holds a graduate degree in Science from St. Joseph's College.

 He is married to Shruthy Seetharam who is a homemaker and is actively involved in social activities involving the poor and needy.
-He has two children, the elder son Raksha Ramaiah is an emerging leader in Indian Youth Congress holding the post of Vice President, Bangalore Urban District.
+He has two children, the elder son Raksha Ramaiah is a member of Indian Youth Congress holding the post of Vice President, Bangalore Urban District.
 His younger son Sundar Ram is also an office bearer in IYC holding the post of General Secretary, Malleswaram Assembly constituency.

 Political life

 M.R.
 Seetharam started his political journey as the president of the Students Governing Council in St. Joseph's College.

 He entered mainstream politics by joining the Indian National Congress and started off by serving as an executive member of Karnataka Pradesh Congress (I) Sevadal in 1986.
-He was appointed as the Treasurer of Karnataka Pradesh Congress (I) from the year 1989 – 1992 and KPCC Sevadal from 1992 – 1996.
+He was appointed the Treasurer of Karnataka Pradesh Congress (I) from the year 1989 – 1992 and KPCC Sevadal from 1992 – 1996.
 He was elected as a member of KPCC in the year 1997.

 M.R.
 Seetharam fought his first election in the year 1999.
 He won the Malleshwaram Constituency defeating his JD(U) rival Raghupathy M with a margin of 20,000 votes.
 This was the first time Congress won a seat from Malleshwaram Assembly Constituency after Independence.
 He won the next assembly election from Malleswaram in the year 2004 defeating his BJP rival Dr. C.N.
 Ashwath Narayan with a margin of 11,000 votes.
 In 2008, he lost the Malleshwaram constituency elections to his nearest rival.

 From 1997 – 2000, he was the In-charge to run the party offices and also the In-charge for Bengaluru division of Bengaluru Urban, Rural, Kolar, Tumkur, Shimoga, Davanagere, Chitradurga, Mysuru, Haveri districts for the Zilla Parishad elections 2000.

 M.R.
 Seetharam was elected AICC member in the year 2001.
 While serving as an MLA of Malleswaram, INC won five out of seven wards of Malleswaram assembly in the BBMP elections held on 11 November 2001.

 M.R.
 Seetharam has worked as Member of the KPCC Campaign Committee 2013 for the Congress party candidates in the districts of Kolar, Tumkur, Bengaluru Rural, Bengaluru Urban and Bengaluru City for the Assembly elections.